-This course was designed as a supplemental study guide for the major content areas of Chapter 11 of A Guide to the Project Management Body of Knowledge (PMBOK Guide), Fourth Edition.
+This course was designed as a supplemental study guide for the major content areas of Chapter 11 of A Guide to the Project Management Body of Knowledge (PMBOK Guide), Fifth Edition.
 In this course, you will define the core elements of risk management, including the risk register.
 You will also understand how risks are identified, prioritized, quantified and used in decision-making.

 After completing this course, you will be able to:

 Define risk and explain how it can impact a project

 Understand the components of the risk management plan and risk register and their relationship to the project management plan

 Understand the techniques involved in risk identification and analysis